ein-lang/ein/lib/core/README.md

 ## Design

-- Correct AST's are always compiled without errors.
+- Correct AST's always succeed to be compiled.
+- Wrong AST's always fail to be compiled.
 - Everything is typed already.
-- The language is agnostic to modules and packages in the higher-level language.
 - Top-level definitions are unordered.
+- The language is agnostic to module systems in the higher-level languages.